harmony-one/x/progress/sun-hyuk-ahn.md

+2023-11-02 Thu: Fixed repeat button bug.
+Previously, it was only repeating the final streamed portion.
+Now it repeats the whole response.
+Demoed Voice AI at the Voice AI meetup.

 2023-11-01 Wed: Fixed streaming interruption bug.
 Fixed Press to Speak button functionality and color change bug.
 Discussed over major persisting bugs and have handed them over to the remote engineers.

 2023-10-31 Tue: Spent time debugging a bug crashing the app during "Press to Speak" interruption.
 Realized that when the streaming is completed, during synthesis, interruption is being handled correctly.
 However, while streaming, starting a new recognition will crash the application.
 Fixed bugs preventing Pause / Play button from working.